First 15 Things to Do After Landing in Calgary

 Why it matters: Unless you have a car, transit is how you'll get to job interviews, appointments, grocery stores, and settlement agency visits.
 Understanding the system early saves you time, stress, and missed appointments.

-Common mistakes: Not realizing the CTrain runs on an honour system — you must have a valid pass even though there are no turnstiles.
+Common mistakes: Not realizing the CTrain runs on an honour system — you need a valid pass even though there are no turnstiles.
 Fines for riding without a ticket are steep.
 Others don't download the My Fare app and overpay with cash.

 Getting caught without a valid fare results in a $250 fine.
 It's one of those small things that can feel like a big setback if you're not prepared.